venkuu09/my2-mudam/MyStats.md

 > "Let us sacrifice our today so that our children can have a better tomorrow." - *A.P.J.
 Abdul Kalam*

 > "When you have a dream, you've got to grab it and never let go." - *C.V.
 Raman*

-> "Science knows no country, because knowledge belongs to humanity, and is the torch which illuminates the world."
-> - *Louis Pasteur*

-> "In science, there are no shortcuts to truth."
-> - *Carl Sagan*